Respondent Resource Information

 Dean of Students Office (610) 519-4200 email@example.com

 Members of the Respondent Resource Coordinator Team are required to share reports of sexual misconduct with the Title IX Coordinator.
 Respondents are encouraged to utilize confidential counseling services at the University Counseling Center.
 Note that confidentiality will be maintained by a counselor or therapist under all circumstances except when there is an immediate threat of serious harm to a person.
 This means that, in almost all circumstances, these people are not required to report any information to anyone without permission.
-Appointments are available Monday – Friday during normal business hours and can be scheduled by calling (610) 519-4050 or in person on the 1st Floor of the Health Services Building.
+Appointments are available Monday – Friday during normal business hours and can be scheduled by calling (610) 519-4050.
 Priests acting in a pastoral capacity are also available as confidential resources.

 If You Are A Respondent

-Complainants and Respondents are entitled to a fair, prompt, and equitable process.
+Complainants and Respondents are entitled to a prompt and equitable process.
 Students should contact the Dean of Students Office for detailed information regarding the disciplinary process for reports of sexual violence.

 Here are a few ways you can help your friend through this experience: